-When you use Microsoft Access 2010, you often encounter situations in which you need to work with values that do not reside directly in your data.
+When you use Microsoft Office Access 2007, you will encounter situations in which you need to work with values that do not reside directly in your data.
 For example, you might need to calculate sales tax on an order, or calculate the total value of the order itself.
 You can calculate these values by using expressions.

 To use expressions, you must first write them by using proper syntax.
 Syntax is the set of rules by which the words and symbols in an expression are correctly combined.